-Do not attempt to install this heater until you have read and understand this manual!

-Placement is critical to the efficient operation of this heater.
+Heater PlacementDo not attempt to install this heater until you have read and understand this manual!Placement is critical to the efficient operation of this heater.
+Locate a specific central area for placement of your heater.
 Measure all distances to comply with the specific code requirements and minimum clearances listed below.
 Refer to the section on Venting your heater for vent requirements and recommendations.
 Locate the heater so that suitable means shall be provided to facilitate regular cleaning and maintenance of the heater (i.e. permanent platform, portable stairs, ladder, etc.).